 It is required to attach a group of targets to the tool and the reference frame respectively to allow tracking these objects properly.
 The following images show some examples of appropriate setups:

 The following subsections must be sequentially accomplished to be ready to start taking measurements.
 Finally, it will be required to connect the tracker and the robot to the computer to automate the procedure of taking measurements.

-First, two models are required: one model of the tool and one model of the base reference frame.
+First, two models are required: one model of the tool and one model representing the reference frame.
 One model is one object defined as a list of points (X,Y,Z coordinates) corresponding to the targets with respect to the model reference (tool or base reference frame).
-We can optionally use the HandyProbe to place the reference frame where desired.

 We must follow these steps twice to define the tool and base models:

 1.Connect to VXElements by selecting Connect➔Connect Creaform’s C-Track Optical CMM.

 2.Select Connect and wait until the connection is Ready.